-General administrative expenses for the nine-month period ended May 31, 2014, consisted mainly of general office expenditures, travel expenses, promotional activities and the Company's claim renewal expenses.
-The change from the previous period consisted primarily of higher claim renewal expenses, promotional and entertainment expenses and a rent adjustment.
+General administrative expenses for the year ended August 31, 2014, consisted mainly of general office expenditures, travel expenses, promotional activities and the Company's claim renewal expenses.
+The change from the previous year consisted primarily of higher claim renewal expenses, promotional and entertainment expenses and a rent adjustment.